abipalli/semioverse/README.md

 Cards come alive with their metaphoric capabilities.
 Like signifiers in semiotics, Cards can be used to understand other systems or levels of abstraction, allowing us to make metaphorical jumps across seemingly disparate concepts.
 When navigating this network, a Card can 'dive' into another Card, tracing the metaphoric pathways that bind them together.
 This mirrors human cognition, turning Cards into a playground for computational creativity.
 Cards are both a vessel to navigate the semioverse, as well as that which makes up its structure.

 In essence, the Card is more than a data structure.
 It's a semiotic game-board, a tool for modeling and navigating interconnected concepts and relationships.
 Whether you're building a game, exploring a social network, or constructing a semio-dimensional grammar, the Card is your key to unlocking new depths of understanding and connection.
-Cards effectively allow us to move beyond the literary form!
+Cards effectively allow us to move beyond the linearity of the literary form itself!
 Welcome to the Semioverse, where Cards are the language and the landscape!

 ---